Table of Contents

 A New Life for the Toribio Family in Bohol

-Sports is better than cutting the Grass
+Sports are better than cutting the Grass.

-Simeon Toribio took the challenge and soon, to cut the story short, became a regular member of the school track and field team, taking part in schools meets, then provincial, regional and later national meets.
+Simeon Toribio took the challenge and soon cut the story short, became a regular member of the school track and field team, took part in school meets, then provincial, regional, and later national meets.

-Upon graduation from high school, he enrolled at Siliman University in Dumaguete, Negros Oriental for a bachelor’s degree in science, while working at the University’s furniture shop to earn his, board, lodging and pocket money.
+Upon graduation from high school, Simeon Toribio enrolled at Silliman University in Dumaguete, Negros Oriental, for a bachelor’s degree in science while working at the University’s furniture shop to earn his board, lodging, and pocket money.

-In a sense, though, he was the most dominant Filipino High Jumper between 1926 to 1936 being the #1 8 of those 11 years.
-Also an excellent Triple Jumper he had the top jump of 13.87m in 1930.
+In a sense, though, he was the most dominant Filipino High Jumper between 1926 to 1936, being the #1 8 of those 11 years.
+Simeon Toribio, an excellent Triple Jumper had the top jump of 13.87m in 1930.

 1927 First Stint Far East Asian Games (FEG)

-At age 22, he made the national team to the 8th Far Eastern Games (now Asian Games) held in 1927 in Shanghai in what started his long domination of his favourite event that earned for him a berth in the 9th Olympic Games in Amsterdam.
+At age 22, Simeon Toribio made the national team to the 8th Far Eastern Games (now Asian Games) held in 1927 in Shanghai, which started the long domination of his favorite event that earned him a berth in the 9th Olympic Games in Amsterdam.

 1932 His Greatest Ever Moment and Olympic Bronze

 He reached the pinnacle of his career in Los Angeles, where he sailed over 1.97m to win bronze.
 The 1932 Summer Olympics was the Philippines’ most successful foray into the World’s Greatest Show, with three bronze medals.

-The high jump competition in Los Angeles was a long drawn battle, taking four hours according to Afable.
-With the top four jumpers all tied with clearances of 1.97m, another jump-off was held to determine the placings.
+According to Afable, the high jump competition in Los Angeles was a long-drawn battle, taking four hours.
+With the top four jumpers all tied with clearances of 1.97m, the organizers held another jump-off to determine the placings.

-Toribio could have won the gold medal, if not only for the “call of nature”.
-It was a gruelling four-hour competition to jump over the bar raised at six feet and six inches high.
+Toribio could have won the gold medal if not only for the “call of nature.”
+It was a grueling four-hour competition to jump over the bar raised at six feet and six inches high.

-Perhaps because of discomfort, the then 26-year old Toribio took three attempts to negotiate 1.94m and 1.97m – heights well within his capabilities.
+Perhaps because of discomfort, the then 26-year-old Toribio took three attempts to negotiate 1.94m and 1.97m – heights well within his capabilities.

 A helpful Japanese coach lent a blanket for Toribio to cover himself in as he relieved his bladder!